 Sample Yammer acceptable use policy

 Welcome to Yammer!
-Our goal is to provide a collaborative environment to connect with colleagues and bridge various departments and geographic locations to share meaningful information.Your activity in this network is governed by the following requirements:
+Our goal is to provide a collaborative environment to connect with colleagues and bridge our departments and geographic locations to share meaningful information.Your activity in this network is governed by the following requirements:

 Everything in Yammer stays in Yammer!
 (No public posts or Tweets, and so on).

-Please do not post confidential information into the main feed.
+Do not post confidential information into the main feed.

 Be respectful to other members.
 It is acceptable to disagree, but please do so in a respectful manner.